Best Way To Visit Alaska

 We recommend using Chrome, Firefox, Edge, or Safari.

-Getting to Anchorage is a snap.
-More than 100 passenger flights arrive daily at the Ted Stevens Anchorage International Airport, and direct flights on a variety of carriers connect Anchorage with many major U.S. cities.
-View direct service from domestic airports; Look for flights to Asia and Europe for international connections.
+More than 100 passenger flights arrive daily at the Ted Stevens Anchorage International Airport, and it is the 5th fastest growing medium/large airport hub in the U.S. Nonstop flights to Anchorage on a domestic and international airlines connect Anchorage with many major U.S. cities.
+View a map of nonstop air service to Anchorage.

 American Airlines will launch seasonal nonstop service between Anchorage (ANC) and Phoenix (PHX) from May 21 to September 8, 2026, using an Airbus A321neo.
 The schedule features a convenient morning departure from Phoenix and a late-evening return from Anchorage, offering travelers more options to explore Alaska’s wild landscapes or the desert beauty of the Valley of the Sun.
 This new route strengthens ANC’s role as a key hub for both leisure and business travel.

 Southwest Airlines will launch once-daily service to Anchorage starting in May 2026, connecting the city with Denver and Las Vegas.
-The announcement follows a recent visit to the community by Southwest’s marketing and operations team, in partnership with Ted Stevens Anchorage International Airport.
+It Southwest's first foray into Anchorage.

-Starting in June 2025, WestJet Airlines will launch new service between Anchorage and Calgary, operating twice weekly through early September.
-Hawaiian Airlines also adds new services between Seattle and Anchorage using its widebody jets.
+WestJet Airlines brings back summer service between Anchorage and Calgary, and operating twice weekly through early September.

 There are five keys to make a visit to Alaska the best.
 Consider these as you plan and you’ll have a...